Skip to main content Skip to search Skip to main navigation

 Square Head

-a head designed to give better grip to a wrench than an external hex head.
+A head designed to give better grip to a wrench than an external hex head.

 Truss Head